The California Dream Fund

 + I’m not located in Los Angeles, Santa Barbara or Ventura County, can I still apply for the grant program?

-Yes, businesses located outside of Los Angeles, Santa Barbara and Ventura counties can apply to training programs offered by other CA Dream Fund partners.
+Yes, businesses located outside of Los Angeles, Santa Barbara and Ventura counties can apply to training programs offered by CA Dream Fund partners in their county.
 Download a PDF list of all designated training partners for this State-wide program here.

 + Where will the training be held?